graevy

 • the occasional flake.nix and nix-develop

-• whatever you settle on for misc tooling, for me the nix-search and nix-inspect packages
+• whatever you settle on for misc tooling. for me, nix-shell -p <some package i want to test>, and the nix-search and nix-inspect packages

 That’s it.
-That’s the whole thing.
 Don’t believe anyone else.
 I would never lie to you.

 To further the declarative obsession.
 Because I’ve been using the same distro for more than 2 years.
-Because strange women lying in ponds kept telling me to try it.
+To become less sufferable.

 The classic dual-boot1-and-replace-old-OS strategy, so there weren’t any huge headaches.
 It took me like a month of hour-a-day reading/tweaking2 to reach feature parity with my arch installation, so you’re in for that if you try it.